FelixOnline/v2/content/articles/2012-10-18-get-your-christmas-tablet-treat-early-with-felix-tech.md

  - /tech/2686/get-your-christmas-tablet-treat-early-with-felix-tech
 imported: true
 comments:
+ - value: >
- - The Google Nexus 7 is made by Asus and not Acer Please dont associate with Acer and its sub standard productsUpdatedTomayto Tomarto
+     The Google Nexus 7 is made by Asus and not Acer...
+Please don't associate with Acer and its sub standard products...,Updated. <br>Tomayto Tomarto

 # Article Taxonomies
 categories: